Al Skiffington-Smith MSc. UKCP Accredited. MBACP Registered. 18 yrs experience.

-I am a qualified BACP registered counsellor as well as a qualified UKCP accredited psychotherapist.
-I subscribe to these organisations' Ethical Principles and Codes of Professional Conduct.
+I am a BACP Registered Counsellor (no. 530312), a UKCP Accredited Psychotherapist (no. 2011163108), and a UKCP & HIPC recognised Supervisor listed on the UKCP Directory of Supervisors.
 I have extensive experience in working face-to-face with adults (18 years plus) offering short-term therapy and long-term in-depth therapy.
 I have worked with people in a therapeutic capacity since 1999.
 I subscribe to the BACP Ethical Framework and UKCP Code of Ethics, both of which operate a complaints procedure to which I am accountable.
 I have an ongoing commitment to continued professional development, and all my work is supervised on a monthly basis.

 Telephone: 024 7663 6826